bokmann/fullcalendar-rails/README.md

 * Using `gem fullcalendar-rails < 2.1.1`, add `//= require gcal` to `application.js`

 ### Installing a specific version:
-If you want a specific version of the fullcelndar-rails gem installed, use the following line in your Gemfile:
+If you want a specific version of FullCalendar, use the following line in your Gemfile:

     gem 'fullcalendar-rails', '~> X.Y.Z.0'

-where X.Y.Z is the specific version of the fullcalendar-rails gem you want (**Note: this will specify a version of the gem, not a version of FullCalendar itself**).
+where **X.Y.Z** is the specific version of FullCalendar you wish to install (**Note: the last number "0" in the line above indicates the version of the fullcalendar-rails gem and may be something other than "0", but will still provide the FullCalendar version specified by X.Y.Z**).

 ### Install for fullcalendar-print
 After following the above instalations steps, you may choose to use the `fullcalendar-print` file within your application to better customize the appearance of FullCalandar.
 To do so, follow these steps:

-1. Create `application-print.css.scss` and add to it
++ Option 1: Add to `application.css`
+    ```css
+    *= require fullcalendar.print
     ```
+    *Note: This method causes issues with changing the color of events within FullCalendar, pointed out in issue #11.*

++ Option 2:
+  1. Create `application-print.css.scss`.
+  2. Add to `application-print.css.scss`
+    ```
     @import 'fullcalendar.print';
     ```

-2. Add to `config/application.rb`
+  3. Add to `config/application.rb`
     ```
     config.assets.precompile += ['application-print.css']
     ```

-3. Add to `layouts`
+  4. Add to `layouts`
     ```ruby
     <%= stylesheet_link_tag "application-print", :media => "print" %>
     ```